Which Resume Format Should I Use?

 The skills format is great for people who have extensive experience in one particular field and would apply for one specific job title.
 The skills format will feature a candidate’s skills and unique qualifications that closely match the job description with a work history to substantiate it.

 The skills format will include a professional summary that adheres to the job description with the targeted title, directly relevant skills, key qualifications, employment, and education.
-The skills format is highly applicable for IT professionals who typically specialize in one area.
+The skills format is highly applicable for IT professionals or those trying to get a job in IT who typically specialize in one area.

 Performance Resume Format

 Just as the skills resume is a more robust version of a chronological resume, the performance resume is a heightened version of a functional resume.
 The performance format stresses a person’s extensive background while de-emphasizing their work experience, which is applicable for people who are less specialized and may have worked in more than one industry.

 The typical performance format includes an opening summary, accomplishments, qualifications, skills, history, optional sections, and education.